 Projects

 Process Reward Models (PRMs) provide step-level verification to LLM reasoning.
-However, collecting accurate step-level labels for training PRMs is a bottleneck.
-We propose FoVer, an approach to use formal verification tools like Z3 and Isabelle to automatically annotate step-level error labels on LLM responses without relying on human annotation.
-This data synthesis is feasible only for tasks compatible with these tools, but our training data improves LLM-based PRMs over broad reasoning tasks.
+However, prior work rely on training data with human annotated labels or noisy labels.
+We propose FoVer, a novel method to create PRM training data by using formal verification tools like Z3 and Isabelle.
+FoVer is the first method that creates accurate PRM training data without relying on human annotation.
+FoVer creates PRM training data using symbolic tasks compatible with formal verification tools, but FoVer improves LLM-based PRMs over broad reasoning tasks.

-VisOnlyQA: LVLMs Still Struggle with Visual Perception of Geometric Information (2025)
+VisOnlyQA: LVLMs Still Struggle with Visual Perception of Geometric Information (COLM 2025)

 VisOnlyQA is a benchmark for evaluating the geometric perception capabilities of LVLMs, consisting of 12 tasks that ask about geometric properties (e.g., angle, size, and shape) in four categories of scientific figures: geometric shapes, charts, chemical structures, and 3D shapes.
 We demonstrate that LVLMs still often cannot accurately perceive basic geometric information in images.